-The purpose of this "I Understand" section is to set expectations for ALVA parents.
-Student success is a primary goal of ALVA and that can only be achieved if you, the parent, are successful.
-To be successful it is important that parents of ALVA students understand and are in agreement with the following curricular and attendance requirements:
+The purpose of this "I Understand" section is to set expectations for ALVA parents/guardians.
+Student success is a primary goal of ALVA and that can only be achieved if you, the legal guardians, are successful.
+To be successful it is important that parents/guardians of ALVA students understand and agree with the following curricular and attendance requirements: